mirte-robot/mirte-documentation/doc/mirte_os/connect_to_mirte.rst

 When connecting to Wifi is not possible you can also connect through USB.
 In this case you need to connect the power of the Orange Pi Zero 2 via USB with your computer.
 After booting up a wired network will be available with which you can connect.
-While in USB mode, the ip address of Mirte is 192.168.43.1, but you could also access it with mirte.local or mirte-XXXXXX.local:
+While in USB mode, the ip address of MIRTE is 192.168.43.1, but you could also access it with mirte.local or mirte-XXXXXX.local:

 .. code-block:: bash